This shy, bookish teenager, was haunted by a yearning for

-On a week long silent retreat in March of 2010, I read a few lines from the book ” Nothing Personal ” by Nirmala.
-In the first 12 pages, Nirmala clearly points out that thoughts are objects known by awareness.
+On a week long silent retreat in March of 2010, I read a few lines from the book NOTHING PERSONAL by Nirmala.
+In the first 12 pages, Nirmala clearly points out how thoughts are among the objects known by awareness.

 Thoughts cannot have any sensory experience at all.

 Somehow, in almost 10 years of meditation and Buddhist practice,